- Fruits: berries (blueberries)

 - Farm Business Management: whole farm planning

 - Pest Management: chemical control, prevention, weather monitoring

 - Sustainable Communities: sustainability measures

-To investigate methods of reducing the incidence of bacterial blight infections, two technological advancements will be sought:
+Therefore, our goal is to investigate methods of reducing the incidence of bacterial blight infections.
+Two technological advancements will be sought:

-2) Clarify the roles of contributing factors, i.e. environmental conditions, crop management practices, pests and pest management practices, and blueberry cultivars in the development of bacterial blight.
+2) Clarify the roles of contributing factors, i.e. environmental conditions, crop management practices, pests and pest management practices, blueberry cultivars, etc, in the development of bacterial blight.